andrew/ultimate-awesome/README.md

 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-cocos-creator](https://github.com/potato47/awesome-cocos-creator) - Cocos Creator 资源汇总.
+- [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [Awesome-Bioinformatics-Benchmarks](https://github.com/j-andrews7/Awesome-Bioinformatics-Benchmarks) - A curated list of bioinformatics bench-marking papers and resources.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.
 - [awesome-illustrations](https://github.com/MrPeker/awesome-illustrations) - A curated list of awesome illustrations & tools ✨.